Echo Park air handler and coil: readings, photos, and handoff.

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Echo Park, that question matters before equipment is ordered because compact equipment, ductless placement, electrical readiness, and landlord coordination.
 A clean air handler and coil scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-What a Echo Park homeowner is actually asking before booking a air handler and coil
+Questions a Echo Park buyer types before approving a air handler and coil

 Echo Park search intent for air handler and coil.